How do I mount shared folders in Ubuntu using VMware tools?

 Hope it can help.

-If you can't still mount shared folders after installing vmware-tools
+If you can't still mount shared folders after installing vmware-tools, here is the resolution.

 Previously, I couldn't mount windows shared folder after installing vmware tools.
 I didn't see any folders under /mnt/hgfs.

-Finally, I got resolved this share folder mounting issue by installing open-vm-dkms
+Finally, I got resolved this share folder mounting issue by installing open-vm-dkms.

 Here are steps: